ZeekHuge/zeekhuge.github.io/content/post/ptp_blinky.md

 ##### <u>Available pins</u>{#pins}

-* So aftr disabling the HDMI cape, we have a few pins to use for PRU examples on P8 header.
-At this point you might want to note the pins that we can use the doc at [BeagleScope/docs/BeagleboneBlackP8HeaderTable.pdf](https://github.com/ZeekHuge/BeagleScope/blob/port_to_4.4.12-ti-r31%2B/docs/BeagleboneBlackP8HeaderTable.pdf):
+* So after disabling the HDMI cape, we have a few pins to use for PRU examples on P8 header.
+At this point you might want to note the pins that we can use the.
+You can use this doc at [BeagleScope/docs/BeagleboneBlackP8HeaderTable.pdf](https://github.com/ZeekHuge/BeagleScope/blob/port_to_4.4.12-ti-r31%2B/docs/BeagleboneBlackP8HeaderTable.pdf):
 {{< figure src="/images/pru_pins_p8.png" title="P8 pins : Associated to PRU1" width="1000" >}}